Table of Contents

 “Speed” reservations would allow an admin to “reserve” storage speed (Mbit/s) by clients.

 Another thing is tiering which has already been in many Ceph releases.

 redirect primitive has been added.
 It is like a symlink to data (/an object).

 Deduplication is also a topic which will most likely done through hashing. > WARNING Keep in mind the law of your country!
-At least for Germany it seems that you must store the data the same way the user has by law.
+At least for Darmstadt it seems that you must store the data the same way the user has by law.